 Learn all about property taxes in Collin County, TX, including important deadlines, payment methods, and tips to help lower your property tax burden.

 Residents in Collin County, Texas, have experienced surging home values over the past five years, resulting in higher property tax bills.
 The average value of a Collin County home is $599,916.
 The market increased by 31.03% in 2022, 14.90% in 2023, and 4.75% in 2024.
-Once a market value and an appraisal are raised, increases in valuation impact all later appraisals as well.
-Learn what steps you can take to lower your property taxes in Collin County, including applying for a Texas homestead exemption.

 Who Sets Property Taxes in Collin County?

 Collin Central Appraisal District is responsible for assessing Collin County property taxes.
 Your property tax bill is based in part on your home's overall appraised value.
-Using tax rates set by local taxing units like school districts and county commissions, the appraisal district figures your tax liability by multiplying the value of your home with the tax rate.
+Using tax rates set by local taxing units like school districts and county commissions, the appraisal district figures your tax liability by multiplying the value of your home by the tax rate.

 Since Collin Central Appraisal District is responsible for setting home values, it's also tasked with setting property taxes.
 You can find appraisal information for residential properties by conducting a Collin County property tax search.